Please find below answers to the most common questions I get asked.

 How do I pay?

-I accept cash or cheque.
+I accept cash, cheque or BACS.
 You may also buy gift vouchers.

 Do you do home visits?

 Due to curent demand I am only available for group bookings only (minimum 4 people).